eclipse-ankaios/ank-sdk-python/docs/source/getting_started.rst

 Notes
 -----

-* Exceptions might be raised during the usage of the sdk.
-For this, please consult the `Exceptions section <exceptions.html>`_ for a complete list.
+* Exceptions might be raised during the usage of the SDK.
+Please consult the `Exceptions section <exceptions.html>`_ for a complete list.
 * For any issue or feature request, please see the `Contributing section <contributing.html>`_.